Kopexil

 Kopexil (INCI name diaminopyrimidine oxide, trade name Aminexil) is a chemical compound similar to minoxidil.
 Minoxidil was originally used to treat high blood pressure; a side effect was increased body hair.
 Both compounds have been used for therapy of alopecia.
 Kopexil is not approved for use as a drug in the United States or in Europe.

 Chemical structure

 Kopexil is an N-oxide, a group of substances in which the nitrogen atom of a tertiary amine is oxidized.
 The compound can exist in two tautomeric forms.

 Mechanism of action

 The exact mechanism of action of kopexil is unknown.
-There is no proof of therapeutic effect for kopexil against alopecia.
+There is some evidence of therapeutic effect for kopexil against alopecia.